Gloucester Road Primary School

 Reading in Leopards

 In Leopards, each student follows a bespoke intervention programme to support their reading which might include 1:1 phonics interventions or 1:1 reading comprehension with a member of staff.
-The students are read to daily during English lessons or at the end of the day and are encouraged to read at home and in school.
+The students are read to daily during reading lessons or at the end of the day and are encouraged to read at home and in school.
 Students read daily to an adult and books are targeted at the children's individual interests and changed when completed,

 Maths in Leopards

 Maths is taught daily in Leopards with the children receiving adapted lessons and teaching to support their learning needs.
-We explore the different maths topics in practical ways, linking the topics to real life contexts and using our reasoning and problem solving skills to solve mathematical problems.
+We explore the different maths topics in practical ways, linking the topics to real life contexts and using our reasoning and problem solving skills to solve mathematical problem.

-Please find some links below if you would like to support at home:
+Please find some links below if you would like to

 https://www.topmarks.co.uk/Search.aspx?q=number+bonds+to+10